CleanroomMC/cleanroom-website/docs/groovy-script/introduction/object_mappers.md

 ::: info Note {id="note"}

-In all cases, it must be the full resource location of the item/sound/enchantment - you cannot ommit `minecraft`.
+In all cases, it must be the full resource location of the item/sound/enchantment - you cannot omit `minecraft`.

 :::